Siucra/Siucra/README.md

   ⋆˚࿔🌱 What I'm currently working on ⋆˚࿔
 - Creating a Minecraft mod with Java using Forge and IntelliJ
+- Applying OOP principals and GUI elements to a Zoo Directory App

   ⋆˚࿔📫 How to reach me ⋆˚࿔
 - You can find me on LinkedIn -> https://www.linkedin.com/in/denise-balasmeh/